LiveNathan/blog/_posts/2025-11-10-balancing-three-phase-power-a-learning-journey-for-av-technicians.md

 For over 25 years in production AV, I focused almost exclusively on sound system design and calibration.
 Whenever conversations turned to power distribution, rigging, or electrical work, I'd find a reason to excuse myself.
 It's ironic, really—my dad is an electrical engineer, and he tried to teach me some stuff when I was a kid.
 Maybe that's exactly why I avoided it for so long.
 We all have our ways of rebelling against our parents.

 But here's the thing about production AV: there's not much room for hyper-specialists.
 The industry needs people who can handle multiple disciplines, or at least understand how they all connect.
 So when I started working at [SquareWave](https://squarewave.com.au/) and pitched the idea of building a power calculation tool, I realized I couldn't keep avoiding this topic.
-If I was going to help build something useful, I needed to actually understand what I was doing, at least enough to build something useful.
+If I was going to help build something useful, I needed to actually understand what I was doing.

 This blog post is the result of a week of research.
 I did discovery interviews with four friends, posted questions on Reddit and social media, and did some reading about electrical systems.
 I don't have formal training as an electrician, so if you spot errors or oversimplifications in what follows, please let me know.
 This is as much a learning document for me as it is (hopefully) helpful for others.